plotterpeople/plotterpeople.github.io/_posts/2018-12-19-plotter-people-1.md

 <div class="speaker">
 <div class="speaker-description">
-#### Sher Minn: Recreating retro plotter art
+#### Sher Minn: Recreating Retro Plotter Art

-A brief history of generative art and techniques that people have used with plotters since before the Internet.
+A brief history of making art with robots, some techniques that people have used to create art with plotters, and how to recreate them.

 Sher Minn is a programmer, an artist and a Recurse Center alum living in New York.
 Follow her on Twitter at [@piratefsh](https://twitter.com/piratefsh)!